 Best time to visit

 We visited in October and the weather was glorious, so I can personally recommend October-November as a good time to visit.
-Outside of that, the tropical storm season is from May to September which may impact your ability to travel (make sure your tour company has a policy in place to compensate/refund if the tour is cancelled due to bad weather).
+Outside of that, the tropical storm season is from May to September which may impact your ability to travel (make sure your tour company has a policy in place to compensate/refund if the tour is canceled due to bad weather).
 February to April is cooler but can have drizzling rain and fog, that may sound dodgy but it can make for stunning ghost-like photographs.

 Ask a friend